philc/vimium/CONTRIBUTING.md

 When you're done with your changes, send us a pull request on Github.
 Feel free to include a change to the CREDITS file with your patch.

+## What makes for a good feature request/contribution to Vimium?

+Good features:

+* Useful for lots of Vimium users
+* Require no/little documentation
+* Useful without configuration
+* Intuitive or leverage strong convention from Vim
+* Work robustly on most/all sites

+Less-good features:

+* Are very niche, and so aren't useful for many Vimium users
+* Require explanation
+* Require configuration before it becomes useful
+* Unintuitive, or they don't leverage a strong convention from Vim
+* Might be flaky and don't work in many cases

+We use these guidelines, in addition to the code complexity, when deciding whether to merge in a pull request.

+If you're worried that a feature you plan to build won't be a good fit for core Vimium, just open a github issue for discussion or send an email to the Vimium mailing list.

 ## How to release Vimium to the Chrome Store

 This process is currently only done by Phil or Ilya.